We're slowly expanding our services. Drop in during in-branch hours—no scheduling needed!

 - We'll notify you via when your item(s) are ready to pick up.

-- No need to make an appointment—just arrive anytime during curbside hours and call the number on the curbside sign when you reach the library.
-We'll ask for your name and library card number.
+- No need to make an appointment—just arrive anytime during curbside hours (where available) and call the number on the curbside sign when you reach the library.
+We'll ask for your name and library account number.

 - Staff will place your items in your trunk or use another no-contact method arranged ahead of time.